 Jim Flower is Executive Director and co-founder of Agape House of Prescott.
 Jim founded Agape House after learning that Prescott High School had 58 students that were labeled homeless.
 After 35 years in the wholesale beverage industry, Jim changed his career to be a part of the solution for the chronic problem for families in crisis.
-Jim and staff designed and develop Agape House to be faith based first and housing second.
+Jim and the staff designed and developed Agape House to be faith-based first and housing second.
 They believe that the home alone is not the answer, but healing, growing, and training in Christ will end the cycle of homelessness.
 Jim is a long time Prescott resident, enjoys time with his large family, serves at his church weekly, and tries to golf.
 Jim has a degree in Biblical Studies from Calvary Bible College.

 Becky Mitchell is the Administrative Director of Agape House of Prescott.
 Becky is a mother of four and has been married to her husband Matt for 15 years.
 Becky graduated from Mount Vernon Nazarene University in 2002 with a double major in Business Administration Management and Sociology Community Development.
-Since 1998, throughout the mid-west and Arizona, Becky has studied and served at diverse inner city and transitional housing programs.
+Since 1998, throughout the mid-west and Arizona, Becky has studied and served at diverse inner-city and transitional housing programs.
 She has served both the youth and the homeless population.
 “I serve because I’ve tasted God’s grace and mercy and know the hope only HE offers.
 I feel the urgency to share the gospel and truth for freedom of bondage.
-ALL have hurt and pain and ALL are searching for love and acceptance.”
+ALL have hurt, and pain and ALL are searching for love and acceptance.”

 Resident Care Director